top of page

 Our Objectives

-A successful Parklife project is deeply enriching for both educators and students, and can help to achieve a number of positive outcomes!
+The successful implementation of the ParkLife Toolkit is deeply enriching for communities, educators, school children and other stakeholders, and can help to achieve a number of positive outcomes!

 1 / Environmental Research

-Equip young people with the tools to research their local parks to identify opportunities to improve the wellbeing and environmental awareness of park users in their community who will have a range of park needs based on their ages and backgrounds.
+Equip local people and young people with the tools to research their local parks to identify opportunities to improve the wellbeing and environmental awareness of park users in their community who will have a range of park needs based on their ages and backgrounds.

 2 / Science and Sustainability

-Demonstrate to the students a link between the study of plants in their science curriculum and the importance of plants and biodiversity in their community and for the planet.
+Demonstrate to local people and school children the importance of plants and biodiversity in their community and for the planet.

 3 / Advocacy and Engagement

-Create an opportunity for students to engage with decision-makers who can influence environmental change based on the students’ research and designs.
-This could include local council representatives.
+Create an opportunity for local people and communities to engage with decision-makers who can influence environmental change based on the students’ research and designs.
+This could include local council representatives, the police, park management groups, community leaders etc.

 bottom of page